 Toledo City Council approved the use of ARPA funds for the YMCA project in November 2022.
-Construction plans and the city's subrecipient agreement with the YMCA are currently being finalized.
-Construction of the new facility is anticipated to begin in late 2023 or early 2024.
+Construction plans and the city's subrecipient agreement with the YMCA were finalized in 2023.
+Construction of the new facility began in 2023 and was completed in May 2025.
+Construction in Inez Nash Park began in 2025.